 Our findings of where western gray squirrels are distributed in the upper Methow Valley have generated questions of corridor connectivity between occupied areas, dispersal between these locations.
 Future work may concentrate on existing connectivity as corridors for western gray squirrels in the Methow Valley.
 These connections are vital to recovery efforts which aim to help maintain healthy populations of western gray squirrels since young squirrels disperse when they are weaned from their mother, males travel substantial distances to find females that are in estrous one day out of the year, and squirrels travel to find food resources (Linders & Stinson 2007).
 Corridors between individual gray squirrel home ranges and between source population centers are vital to increase genetic variability within a breeding population since low genetic diversity is a threat to western gray squirrels in Washington State (Linders & Stinson 2007).

-There may be potential movement corridors on larger (Figure 13) and smaller scales (Figure 14) between regions we have identified as occupied by western gray squirrels.
-Future studies can help determine whether individuals move along river riparian zones, or stay within ponderosa pine and/or Douglas fir forests.
-An effort could be made to determine large landscape connections, such as whether and how western gray squirrels disperse between major watersheds (e.g., between Lake Chelan/Stehekin and the Methow Valley, or between Okanogan Valley and the Methow Valley) (Figure 15).
+There may be potential movement corridors on larger (Figure 15) and smaller scales (Figure 16) between regions we have identified as occupied by western gray squirrels.
+Future studies can help determine whether individuals move along river riparian zones, or stay within ponderosa pine and/or Douglas-fir forests.
+An effort could be made to determine large landscape connections, such as whether and how western gray squirrels disperse between major watersheds as well.
 An example of dispersal was observed on June 17, 2000, when a western gray squirrel was observed at high elevations in open, whitebark pine forests along the Chelan-Sawtooth Crest (Morrison 2000, personal communication and WDFW Heritage sighting database).